Intermediate Advanced Learner Programs - Grades 3 - 5

 All students in grades 3-5 will participate in one or more of the following:

 This reading comprehension strategy was developed by the Center for Gifted Education at the College of William and Mary.
 It targets specific skills by moving students from basic understanding to critical literary analysis.

-Students identified as Gifted and Talented or Advanced in mathematics will participate in the math Single-Subject Trail in Grades 3-5.
+Students identified as Gifted and Talented or Advanced in mathematics will participate in the ALPs Math Curriculum in Grades 3-5.
 These students receive "compacted" instruction of on-grade level mathematics.
-Compacting is followed by the full implementation of M3: Mentoring Mathematical Minds.
+Compacting is followed by the full implementation of M3: Mentoring Mathematical Minds (commonly known as M-Cubed)

-M³- Mentoring Mathematical Minds: (commonly known as M-Cubed) is a mathematics curriculum designed for advanced learners in grades 3, 4, and 5.
+M3 - Mentoring Mathematical Minds is a mathematics curriculum designed for advanced learners in grades 3, 4, and 5.
 This curriculum emphasizes critical thinking, creative problem solving, and discussion about math and its real-world applications.
 Learners engage in investigations, projects, and simulations to involve students in active problem-solving.
 Throughout the course, the development of rich verbal and written mathematical communication is included to enhance learning and promote higher order thinking skills.
 Students work as practicing mathematicians using journal entries to deepend their understanding.
 The use of Hint Cards and Think Beyond Cards allow for differentiated instruction among the levels of advanced learners.